tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_getting_started_section.md

 You could take a common, basic use case for your API and show how to construct a request, as well as what response returns.
 If a developer can make that call successfully, he or she can probably be successful with the other calls too.

-I like how, right from the start, Smugmug tries to hold your hand to get you started.
-In this case, the tutorial for getting started is integrated directly in with the main documentation.